bartdhaenens/parallax-scrolling/readme.md

 - Mac OS X Chrome 38.0.2125.111 - Great.
 - Mac OS X Safari 7.1 (9537.85.10.17.1) - Great.
 - Mac OS X Firefox 33.0.2 - Great.
-- iOS Chrome 38.0.2125.67 - Good: Upon the browser's hiding of its address bar, a white bar of is briefly visible before the repaint is complete.
+- iOS Chrome 38.0.2125.67 - Good: Upon the browser's hiding of its address bar, a small white gap is briefly visible above the fixed background before repaint is complete.
 - iOS Safari 8.1 - Poor: Because the browser adds an additional navigation bar to the bottom of the window, the background image still jumps (though fewer pixels that it would without the helper script).
-Also, upon the browser's hiding of its address bar, a white gap is briefly visible before the repaint is complete.
+Also, upon the browser's hiding of its address bar, a large white gap is briefly visible above the fixed background before repaint is complete.

 ## js-request-animation-frame